List of The Ren & Stimpy Show episodes: Theatrical pilot (1990)

-Season 1 (1991–92)
+Season 1 (1991–1992)

 The season's episodes were interspersed with short segments: three "Ask Dr. Stupid" segments, three different "Log" commercials, "My Little Brother Doll", a "Powdered Toast Man" commercial, "Secret Oath", "Stimpy's Breakfast Tips", four different "What'll We Do 'Till Then?" segments, and "Yak Shaving Day".

 All episodes in this season were directed by series creator John Kricfalusi, credited as "John K." in most of the episodes in this season.
-He is credited by his regular name in "Space Madness" and "Big House Blues", while he was credited as "Raymond Spum" in "Nurse Stimpy".
+He is credited by his regular name in "Space Madness" and "Big House Blues", while he was credited as Raymond Spum in "Nurse Stimpy".
 In addition, the title cards for the episodes "The Littlest Giant" and "Black Hole" would have the director uncredited.

-Season 2 (1992–93)
+Season 2 (1992–1993)

 This season's episodes were interspersed with the short segments "Ace Reporter, Ren Hoek: Mr Horse Returns", "Gritty Kitty Litter", two "Log" segments, "Powdered Toast Man: Vitamin F", "Secret Club: Susan Fout", "Sugar Sod Pops", a new "What'll We Do 'Till Then?
 Blow Yourself Up" segment, "World Crisis with Mr. Horse", and the short segments from the previous season.

-"Man's Best Friend"
+"Man's Best Friend" (1992)

 Produced during the show's second season in 1992, the episode never aired on Nickelodeon.
 John Kricfalusi cites the violent imagery—Ren beating up George Liquor with an oar—as the primary reason for getting his production company and himself fired from the show.
-The episode originally aired on the Spike network as part of the 2003 Ren & Stimpy revival series Ren & Stimpy "Adult Party Cartoon".
+The episode originally aired on the Spike network as part of the 2003 revival series Ren & Stimpy "Adult Party Cartoon".
 "Man's Best Friend" is included in the first and second season DVD set.

-Season 3 (1993–94)
+Season 3 (1993–1994)

 This season's episodes were interspersed with the short segments "Cheesefist", "Chicken in a Drawer", "Dog Water", "Flod", "You Are What You Eat", and short segments from previous seasons.

-Season 4 (1994–95)
+Season 4 (1994–1995)

-This season's episodes were interspersed with short segments which included "Field Guide" and short segments from previous seasons.
+This season's episodes were interspersed with four short segments, only one of which, titled "Field Guide", premiered as part of the fourth season.
+24 episodes were produced in this season, 10 of which were forcibly moved to a Nickelodeon-"commissioned" fifth season.

-Season 5 (1995–96)
+Season 5 (1995–1996)

-This season's episodes were interspersed with the short segments "Varicose Veins", "Dog Water", and "Kraftwork Corner", and short segments from previous seasons.
+This season's episodes were interspersed with the short segments "Varicose Veins", "Dog Water II" and "Kraftwork Corner", which were held over from the previous season, as well as short segments from previous seasons.
+All episodes were produced as part of the fourth season, delayed and forced to air as a Nickelodeon-"commissioned" fifth season.

+The final two episodes were originally banned from airing on Nickelodeon due to subject matter, airing on MTV instead.
+They eventually aired on Nickelodeon in reruns.